chekwei4/Wine_Quality/README.md

 # Future enhancement
 Project could try to improve and work on below:

-1. other classification models to achieve better results
+1. other classification models to achieve better results (eg. bank frauds, cancer patients' data, terroist identifications)

 2. much larger dataset to show drastic difference in results for the sampling techniques